Styyx1/Ruvaak-Readme/README.md

 ### In-Game MCM options

-All of the MCM options are automatically configured for you already.
+Almost all of the MCM options are automatically configured for you already.
 Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:

+- Animated Potions (NPC support is disabled by default and untested by me)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
-- Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
-- Dual wield Parrying (set up the hotkey for it cause i can't automate for Gamepad and KB&M)
+- Conner's Survival Mode
+- Dynamic Weather Detection
+- Dynamically Darker Dungeons
+- Extended Encounters
 - Lucien (If you set a supported nickname, he will call you by that)
-- Sovngarde Beckons (tinker with the settings as you like but note that its stagger is completely removed and stagger settings do nothing now)
 - SkyUI
-- The Ultimate Dodge Mod (A config will get loaded upon start.
-You don't have to change anything there really)
+- Precision
+- Swiftly Order Squad (hotkey is set for gamepad so you need to change that for kb&m; D-Pad right is the default key on Gamepad)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

+Afterwards, activate ``Shadow of Skyrim`` in its MCM (sometimes need to do it twice) and adjust to your liking.
+I highly recommend turning off ``Nemesis uses Gear`` in order to not get your stuff taken away by a despawning enemy.

 Ruvaak also makes use of a few GUI menus: